Minnesota Gun Rights Group Condemns Use Of 'No-Knock Warrant' Following Amir Locke's Death, Supports His Rights As Lawful Gun Owner

 “This city of Minneapolis needs to wake up and come to realization that we are in trauma,” he said.
 “A young man questioned about why he’s laying there with a gun—that’s because we’re in trauma.
 That’s evidence of trauma.”

-This follows civil rights attorney and community activist Nikema Levy Armstrong emotionally interrupting an official news conference from MPD and Mayor Jacob Frey on Thursday, criticizing them for “white-washing” Locke’s killing.MORE NEWS: Amir Locke Fatal Shooting By MPD: What We Know (And Don't Know) So Far
+This follows civil rights attorney and community activist Nikema Levy Armstrong emotionally interrupting an official news conference from MPD and Mayor Jacob Frey on Thursday, criticizing them for “white-washing” Locke’s killing.MORE NEWS: Mayor Jacob Frey Halts No-Knock Warrants In Minneapolis Following Amir Locke's Killing

 “People are asking very simply questions that have still not been answered,” she said.
 “I can’t tolerate the white-washing.”